nrwl/nx/packages/linter/docs/eslint-examples.md

 }
 ```

-We can now run the command with `--fix` flag:
+With these settings, we can run the command with a `--fix` flag:

 ```bash
 nx run frontend:lint --fix
 ```

-We can also set this command via project configuration to make a more permanent and not opt-in:
+We can also set this flag via project configuration to always fix files when running lint:

 ```json
 "lint": {